Skip to Main Content

 The three pillars of ESG

 The first pillar — the environment — refers to themes relating to reducing pollution and rationalising waste.
-The second — society — relates to gender policies, human rights, labour standards and relationships between productive enterprise and the community in which it operates.
+The second —the social — relates to gender policies, human rights, labour standards and relationships between productive enterprise and the community in which it operates.
 The third — governance — has to do with sound governance practices for companies and virtuous behaviour by businesses in the area of legal compliance and business ethics.

 How the responsible investment process works